muggl3mind/acc_agent/README.md

 > **AI-powered accounting automation that transforms bank transactions into accurate journal entries**

-A sophisticated multi-agent system built with Google's Agent Development Kit (ADK) that automates the essential accounting workflow: transaction categorization → journal entries.
+A sophisticated multi-agent system built with Google's Agent Development Kit (ADK) that automates the essential accounting workflow: transaction classification → journal entries.

 ---

 ## ✨ What It Does

-🔄 **Categorizes bank transactions** using AI with confidence scoring
+🔄 **Classifies bank transactions** using AI with confidence scoring
-📊 **Generates double-entry journal entries** that always balance
+📊 **Generates double-entries** that always balance
 ⚡ **Processes data 3x faster** using parallel processing
 🎯 **Flags uncertain items** for human review